RAMYA-CP/Electronic-invoicing/README.md

 # Electronic-invoicing
-extract.py: Haas the merged code
+extract.py: Has the merged code